The Chamberonne was once a winding river.

 ECAL/Ecole cantonale d’art de Lausanne

-Like the man-made reed islands of Lake Titicaca, Totora is an archipelago of three temporary islets for bathers.
+Like the reed islands of Lake Titicaca, Totora is an archipelago made up of two islands, not submerged in the water as planed, but on the sand.

 École Polytechnique Fédérale de Lausanne (EPFL)